Brolomna/data_extractor/README.md

 So this script basically scrapes out these data from the provided file and spits out the infos in another file.

 ----------------------------------------
-Nickname: Erik
+Nickname: Erik \n
-User ID: 56546516546
+User ID: 56546516546 \n
-Nationality: TRY
+Nationality: TRY \n
-Head URL: sadfahagaas.jpg
+Head URL: sadfahagaas.jpg \n
 ----------------------------------------